Skarf4U/Skarf4U/README.md

 - I’m currently working on a PRIVATE START-UP!
 - Familiar with HTML, CSS & JavaScript.
-- I’m currently learning Python.
+- I’m currently learning Python & C#.
-- About to start learning C# soon.
+- Next on the list: C++/C.

 ### Connect with me: